 An officer of appropriate seniority who did not take any part in making the original decision, shall carry out the review.
-This will usually be the Head of New Communities.
+This will usually be the Built and Natural Environment Manager.
 The Reviewing Officer must make a decision by the end of a period of eight weeks from the date the request for a review was received and within five working days of the review meeting.